 Ambiguous Scenario Test for Depression (AST-D; Berna et al, 2011)

-The AST-D is a self-report measure of interpretation bias.
+The AST-D is a self-report measure of interpretation bias accessing how participants process ambiguous scenarios with potential negative outcomes.
 Participants will be instructed to read 24 ambiguous scenarios.
 In each trial, participants will have to form a mental image of the scenario, e.g. You wake up, get out of bed, stretch and really notice how you feel today and rate the pleasantness and vividness of the mental image respectively.
 The pleasantness will be rated on a Likert-9 scale from 0=extremely unpleasant to 9=extremely pleasant, while vividness will be rated on a Likert-7 scale from 0=not vivid at all to 7=extremely vivid.
+The outcome is an emotional valence rating in response to different scenarios, which represents a person’s negative interpretation biases for depression.
+Lower scores in the AST-D indicate more negative interpretation biases.

 Cognitive Bias for Psychosis Questionnaire (CBQp; Peters et al, 2014)